 1-5 p.m.
 Drive 10 minutes from Bloomington to Twin Cities Premium Outlets in Eagan.
 This half-mile long shopping center features more than 100 stores offering a savings of 25 to 65 percent, including many national brands.
 Save at stores like Calvin Klein, Filson, Le Creuset, Old Navy, Tommy Hilfiger and Vera Bradley.

 5-7 p.m.
 Head back to Bloomington for dinner at one of the city’s many fine restaurants, such as Kincaid’s or Bloomington ChopHouse.
-If those don’t whet your appetite, take the Tour Of Bloomington to read more about the city’s great eats.
+If those don’t whet your appetite, check out other Bloomington restaurants to read more about the city’s great eats.

 7-10 p.m.
-View what’s on display at Artistry, where professional artwork by local and regional artists in varying media, styles and genres is showcased.
+View what’s on display at Bloomington Center for the Arts, where professional artwork by local and regional artists in varying media, styles and genres is showcased.
 The galleries are open until 10 p.m. every day except Saturday.
 Or if you’re in the mood for live music, head back to either Lucky’s 13 Pub or Cowboy Jack’s, where live performances run Thursday – Saturday nights.